Celebrating 150 Years of Library Service in Rock Island!

 Key Events in Our Founding:

-October 12, 1872: First library board of trustees approves room rental at the Mitchell and Lynde Building.
+October 12, 1872: First public board of library trustees appointed.

 October 18, 1872: Library Board elects officers, and approves renting rooms on the 2nd floor of the Michell & Lynde bank building, off 2nd Avenue & 17th Street.
 The library will remain here until 1903.